franckvalot/opencell-website-test/content/platform/technology.md

       Opencell provides built-in monitoring and alerting tools that allow detecting system errors, components’ status and performance.
 All relevant events are logged and accessible on Opencell Portal.
-text2:
-  content: >-
-    Opencell Framework provides a rich set of components to quickly build back-office applications dedicated to subscription and usage monetization business.
-Our shared layers of 450 APIs, microservices, scripts and jobs, allow you to integrate Opencell in your ecosystem very easily with the possibility to extend it by implementing your specific requirements using stateless services
-  title: Agile monetization framework
-columns:
-  - content:
-      - text: >-
-          Flexibility to choose required services from your Opencell platform as well as the way they will communicate with each other: device/sensor usage data, user interfaces, core application, messaging and APIs, SSO …
-    title: SERVICE<br>AND DATA MAPPER
-  - content:
-      - text: >-
-          Possibility to define specific business rules, processing logic for each chosen service using Opencell available components such as object modelisation, event mapping, transactions aggregation, workflows and custom scripts
-    title: BUSINESS<br>LOGIC MODELER
-  - content:
-      - text: >-
-          Creation and maintenance of user friendly screens using Opencell Flexible Portal.
-With multitenant feature, you can extend your business model to include B2B as well as B2C streams.
-    title: USER<br>INTERFACE BUILDER
 businesslogic:
   - title: MODEL YOUR BUSINESS LOGIC
     url: /img/uploads/business-logic.svg